tdbe/tdbe.github.io/_posts/2018-06-17-write-to-custom-data-buffers-from-shaders.markdown

 <iframe width="560" height="315" src="//www.youtube.com/embed/NVLIyvMUsTs" frameborder="0"> </iframe>

-One of the things I did with this technique was a mesh painter where I have a custom SDF (signed distance field) volume to represent a 3D spray volume function intersecting with the world position on the fragment of the mesh I'm drawing on (both front and back so it can pierce through objects if I need to etc).
-You can also use an atlassed UV (like the lightmap UV) so you can have your RT as a global atlas and paint on multiple objects.
+One of the things I did with this technique was a VR mesh painter where I have a custom SDF (signed distance field) volume to represent a 3D spray volume function intersecting with the world position on the fragment of the mesh I'm drawing on.
+You can also atlas your UVs so that you can have your RT as a global atlas and paint multiple objects to the same RT without overlaps.

-But you need to keep in mind that the object will be rendered from the PoV of the camera, and so it might not hit fragments/pixels that are at grazing angles, resulting in grainy incomplete results depending on the mesh and angle.
-But you can fix that either by doing the rendering with a different camera, or by unwrapping the mesh in a hidden pass, or just using compute shaders.
+You also need to realize that the objects are painted from the PoV of the camera, and so it might not hit fragments/pixels that are at grazing angles if you use say a VR controller, and you're not aiming down the camera's view direction.
+This results in sometimes grainy incomplete results depending on the mesh and angle.
+But you can fix that by doing the rendering with a different camera mounted to your hand and so you can render the painting passes of your obects only, with `ColorMask 0`, invisibly, to that camera. (or just using compute shaders isntead).

 You can also do this whole thing but with Command Buffers and DrawMesh instead of Graphics.Set...
-I've done this a couple of times using Compute Shaders, but with the 5.0 vert frag shaders I [had issues](https://forum.unity.com/threads/using-rwtexture2d-float4-in-vertex-fragment-shaders.531872/) getting unity's API to work last I tried.
+I've done this a couple of times using Compute Shaders, but with the 5.0 vert frag shaders I [had issues](https://forum.unity.com/threads/using-rwtexture2d-float4-in-vertex-fragment-shaders.531872/) tricking unity's API to work last I tried.

 So perhaps another blog post should be about how to set up command buffers and compute shaders, and how to do something cool like turn a mesh into a pointcloud and do cool ungodly things to it :)